 11. Server communication

 Before we commence, it is important to note that this will be a simple crawler covering one machine in a single thread.
 The HTTP Get Request is the key to extracting information from a particular URL.
-The key steps that are carried out by a crawler will include
+The key steps that are carried out by a crawler will include.
+Now you will learn how to build a web scraper.

 1. Begin with a list of websites we need the crawler to crawl